MatthewBCooke/Pathfinder/README.md

 ## Installation

 This package is hosted on PyPi, and is therefore easy to install with PIP.
-To install simply call: `pip install jslssa`
+To install simply call: `pip install pathfinder`

 ## References